In 2005, the American Cancer Society formed Smoke Free Ohio, a

 Local Communities," Vol. 10 Journal of Law and Health, 367 (1996).

-Ohio House District 16, Jennifer Brady (D-Westlake)
+Ohio House District 16, Jennifer Brady (D-Westlake).
+Brady was

-Ohio House District 17, Josh Mandel (R-Lyndhurst)
+Ohio House District 17, Josh Mandel (R-Lyndhurst).
+Mandel defeated

 Ohio House District 19, Larry L. Flowers (R-Canal Winchester).

 Majority Floor Leader.
 Member of Health Committee.
+As of 11/13/08 10:04

-Ohio House District 20, Jim McGregor (R-Gahanna)
+Ohio House District 20, Jim McGregor (R-Gahanna).
+Mc Gregor

-Ohio House District 21, Kevin Bacon (R-Village of Minerva Park)
+Ohio House District 21, Kevin Bacon (R-Village of Minerva Park).

-Ohio House District 22, Jim Hughes (R-Clintonville)
+Ohio House District 22, Jim Hughes (R-Clintonville).
+John Carney (D)

 Ohio House District 23, Larry Wolpert (R-Hilliard).
 Board of

 Directors - Columbus Cancer Clinic.
+Cheryl Grossman (R) defeated

 Ohio House District 24, Ted Celeste (D-Grandview Heights).
 He is the